pymupdf/PyMuPDF/docs/page.rst

       :arg textpage: (new in v1.19.0) use a previously created :ref:`TextPage`.
 This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
 If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage-only properties.
 If omitted, a new, temporary textpage will be created.

       :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
 Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
 Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
 If specified for "text", then internally "blocks" is used.

+      :arg str delimiters: (new in v1.23.5) use these characters as *additional* word separators with the "words" output option (ignored otherwise).
+By default, all white spaces (including non-breaking space `0xA0`) indicate start and end of a word.
+Now you can specify more characters causing this.
+For instance, the default will return `"john.doe@outlook.com"` as **one** word.
+If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
+Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
+The "word" strings will not contain any delimiting character.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.